ixd-physical-computing/IxD-PhysicalComputing-22/README.md

 ### VFL Access

 Our class takes place at the Visible Futures Lab (VFL), a facility open to faculty and staff of SVA and all students of SVA graduate programs.
-Access to the VFL beyond makerspace outside of class time requires training and certification.
+Access to the VFL machines outside of the makerspace requires training and certification.

 Training sessions are offered for the wood shop, Shopbot (CNC gantry router), laser cutters and 3D printers and range from 1 to 3 hours.

-All users must have an appointment before accessing the VFL.
+All users must have an appointment before accessing the VFL (except classes).
 To book an appointment, visit the [appointments](https://www.vfl.sva.edu/appointments) page on VFL's website.

 More information can be found [here](https://www.vfl.sva.edu/).